-- Selecting and designing our well sites to minimize impacts to sensitive habitats and surrounding areas; - Reducing water disposal volumes and freshwater consumption through water re-use or water sharing agreements with other operators where possible; - Investing in and implementing technology to reduce emissions, waste and our physical footprint on our drilling locations; - Testing spill prevention and response programs to confirm equipment is maintained and operating practices are continually improved to prevent spills and minimize the impact of our operations to the soil, air and water; and - Employing air quality programs, monitoring and operating practices to ensure that we comply with or exceed regulations.
+- · Certifying Appalachian gas with an independent auditor. - Designing future pad sites with compressed air pneumatic devices. - Employing air quality programs and operating practices to ensure that we comply with or exceed regulations. - Investing in and implementing technology to reduce emissions, waste and our physical footprint on drilling locations. - Selecting and designing our well sites to minimize impacts to sensitive habitats and surrounding areas. - Reducing water disposal volumes and freshwater consumption through water re -use or water sharing agreements with other operators. - Testing spill prevention and response programs to confirm equipment is maintained and operating practices are continually improved to prevent spills and minimize the impact of our operations to the soil, air and water.

-We are a member of The Environmental Partnership which is committed to continuous improvements in environmental performance, including the reduction of methane and volatile organic compound emissions.
-Gulfport's corporate environmental policy supports our commitment to operational excellence and our compliance obligations.
-The policy fosters environmental awareness and guides employee behavior consistent with Gulfport's standards.
-All Gulfport employees are expected to act and make decisions within the guidelines of the policy to ensure our business complies with all local, state and federal environmental laws and regulations.
-All employees are expected to protect the environment, minimize and manage waste responsibly, reduce and eliminate emissions and limit spills and discharges.
+Gulfport is a long-standing member of The Environmental Partnership.
+The organization is comprised of stakeholders in the oil and natural gas industry who are committed to continuous environmental improvement.
+The Environmental Partnership's primary focus is reducing methane and volatile organic compound emissions.
+Gulfport also developed an Environmental Policy supporting its commitment to operational excellence, compliance and environmental awareness.
+Gulfport's Environmental Policy fosters environmental awareness and serves as a guide for employee behavior.
+All employees are expected to act and make decisions within the guidelines of the policy to ensure our business complies with local, state and federal environmental laws and regulations.
+Gulfport employees and contractors are expected to protect the environment, limit spills and discharges, manage waste responsibly and reduce emissions.

 Safety.
-Safety is the primary priority for all Gulfport employees and contractors supporting our activities.
-Gulfport provides comprehensive safety training to all employees and contractors and is fully committed to a safe working environment.
+Safety is the number one priority for all Gulfport employees and contractors.
+Gulfport provides comprehensive safety training to employees and contractors and is fully committed to a safe working environment.
 We utilize and apply performance metrics to drive and improve safe operations.
 Gulfport has designed and instituted emergency response and business continuity plans to address incidents involving operational disruptions, pandemics and natural disasters.
 These measures include prompt notification procedures enabling Gulfport personnel to quickly evaluate and mitigate risks.
 Limiting safety incidents is included as part of our incentive compensation programs to ensure we train and hold our employees accountable for operating safely.